GTA-UFRJ/CACIC-DevKIt/docs/source/execution.rst

 The help includes examples for publishing data to and querying data from the server.

-To initialize an access point, run the command
+To initialize an access point, run the command:

 .. code-block:: shell
         :name: ap_init

         ./Client ap_init

 To open the client GUI tool, run the command:

 .. code-block:: shell
         :name: cacic_gui